-Bruce wants to make Baggies boing again
+WBA boss Bruce targets fifth promotion

 It is just over 100 days since Bruce's drawn-out departure from Newcastle United finally became reality - and left him wondering after exactly 1,000 games as a manager whether he still had the stomach for it.

 "This will probably be me done as a manager," Bruce said at the time.
 "I think this might be my last job.
 It's not just about me.
 It's taken its toll on my whole family because they are all Geordies and I can't ignore that.

-They have been worried about me, especially my wife Jan.
+"They have been worried about me, especially my wife Jan.
 I'm 60 years old and I don't know if I want to put her through it again."

 But he did also admit at the time "never say never", and that he might have to reconsider if he got "a phone call from a chairman somewhere asking if I can give them a hand".